hodgestar/earthstar-control-software/README.rst

 Implemented ideas
 -----------------

+* Option to switch between physical and virtual earthstar settings.
 * Fix bug where worms don't cross at zero (probably they are skipping zero).
 * Add all ring joins.
 * Fixed ordering of colour in simulator.